mikeizbicki/cmc-csci145-math166/09_applications_word2vec/README.md

 For this assignment, you won't have to train your own model from scratch, and can instead use a pretrained model.
+You must select a model different from `glove-twitter-25`, since that's a particularly bad one.
+You won't be evaluated on how good of a model you select, but I encourage you to spend some time experimenting with different models to see what works well for this application.
-You can find a list of models built into gensim [here](https://github.com/RaRe-Technologies/gensim-data#models), and there's thousands of other open source models that people have released.
+You can find a list of models built into gensim [here](https://github.com/RaRe-Technologies/gensim-data#models), and there's many other open source models that people have released.

 **Your Task:**